xiaolongw1223/GEOL6396-computational-EM/docs/README.md

-This repository is created for course - GEOL6396-Computational EM in University of Houston.
+This repository is created for the course - GEOL6396-Computational EM in University of Houston.
 The language of the repository is python 100%.

 Brife introductions of the repository are summarized below: